rancher/elemental/docs/quickstart.md

 ## How can I choose the kubernetes version and deployer for the cluster?

-On you cluster.yaml file there is a key in the `Spec` called `kubernetesVersion`.
+In your cluster.yaml file there is a key in the `Spec` called `kubernetesVersion`.
 That sets the version and deployer that will be used for the cluster, for example for rke `v1.23.6` while for rke2 would be `v1.23.6+rke2r1` and for k3s `v1.23.6+k3s1`

 To see all compatible versions check the [Rancher Support Matrix](https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/) PDF for rke/rke2/k3s versions and their components.